-Wildlands Trust will work to sustain the rural character and quality of life enjoyed by the residents of Southeastern Massachusetts by protecting high quality conservation and agricultural lands.
+Wildlands Trust works to sustain the rural character and quality of life enjoyed by the residents of Southeastern Massachusetts by protecting high quality conservation and agricultural lands.
 We envision a future where open land is abundant, our water is clean, and forests, farms, wetlands, fields, ponds, and coastal areas are commonplace sightings on our landscape.

 Board of Directors:

 Chairman - Douglas E. Hart, Duxbury

 Vice Chairman - Crystal Farrar Gould, N. Marshfield

 Brian Harrington, Plymouth